macs-lab/abb-egm-with-python/README.md

 # abb-egm-with-python
-A script that allows for interfacing with ABB's Externally Guided Motion (EGM) option in python
+A script that allows for interfacing with ABB's Externally Guided Motion (EGM) option in python.
 This repo contains the files needed to get EGM communication working with an ABB robot controller.

+## Python Setup
 The main file is PythonEGM.py.
 This script sets up a UDP listening client to receive and deserialize the EGM messages from the controller.
 It also includes examples of assembling and serializing Position Guidance messages and Path Correction messages to sent back to the controller for those applications.